nishant679/react_carousel/README.md

 # Description
 This is a carousel developed using React.js \

-This main aim of the task was to test my react.js skills so, more imphasis \
+The main aim of the task was to test my react.js skills so, more imphasis \
 has been given to use react component and methods to implement the task.\ \

 CSS has been used for defining the layout only. \ \